Best Crypto Cards in Turkey (2026)

 Which crypto card is best for Turkish residents?

-Kolo at 5% BTC cashback with 0% FX and $0/yr leads on returns for typical spending (capped at $5/txn and $200/mo).
+Kolo's current 2% BTC cashback headline with 0% FX and $0/yr keeps it relevant as a free option, but not as the old category leader.
 Crypto.com Icy White at 4% cashback with 0% FX offers uncapped returns plus lounge access at Istanbul Airport (IST), but requires CRO staking.
 KAST (2%, 0.5% FX) is the simplest free option. ether.fi (3%, 1% FX) suits ETH holders who want to borrow-to-spend without selling.

 Other Countries